randallagordon/spacebrew-midi/README.md

 ### TODO ######################################################################

  * Support more MIDI messages than just note on/off
- * Pass human-friendly note IDs to Spacebrew ("C-4" instead of "60")
+ * Use Spacebrew custom messages for sending complex CC messages

 ## License ####################################################################